SaiSravaniGunda/SaiSravaniGunda/README.md

-# 👋 Hi there, I'm Sai Sravani Gunda !
+# 👋 Hi there, I'm Sai Sravani Gunda!

 I'm a passionate Computer Science student specializing in **IoT & Full Stack Development**, with a deep interest in AI, system design, and cybersecurity.
 I build clean, scalable web apps and love turning ideas into code.